top of page

 Water Vole © Arthur Rivett

-Our vision for this area is to restore the meandering course of the old river by diverting the flow down the old river course, as well as enhancing the adjoining meadows, woodland and hedges for wildlife.
+Our vision for this area is to restore the meandering course of the original river by diverting the flow down the old river course, as well as enhancing the adjoining meadows, woodland and hedges for wildlife.
 We also want to bring the history of the area back to life.

 Donate today, to help us restore the habitat and wildlife of this neglected gem on the Little Ouse.